moby/moby/docs/reference/commandline/dockerd.md

 - `registry-mirrors`: it replaces the daemon registry mirrors with a new set of registry mirrors.
 If some existing registry mirrors in daemon's configuration are not in newly reloaded registry mirrors, these existing ones will be removed from daemon's config.
 - `shutdown-timeout`: it replaces the daemon's existing configuration timeout with a new timeout for shutting down all containers.
 - `features`: it explicitly enables or disables specific features.

-Updating and reloading the cluster configurations such as `--cluster-store`, `--cluster-advertise` and `--cluster-store-opts` will take effect only if these configurations were not previously configured.
-If `--cluster-store` has been provided in flags and `cluster-advertise` not, `cluster-advertise` can be added in the configuration file without accompanied by `--cluster-store`.
-Configuration reload will log a warning message if it detects a change in previously configured cluster configurations.

 ### Run multiple daemons